Jhoysbou/rps-tg/README.md

 All communication comes through the websocket connection.

 ### Frontend
-You need to have node 18+ installed
+You need to have node 18+ installed.
 [How to install nodejs?](https://nodejs.org/en/download/package-manager)
 ```bash
 cd client